County of Conviction: Ventura

 As an investigation unfolded over the coming weeks, Michael Hanline was arrested and ultimately convicted of J.T.’s murder.
-Michael has maintained his innocence ever since.
-As soon as the California Innocence Project started reviewing cases, Michael contacted the California Innocence Project, more than 20 years after his conviction.
+Michael maintained his innocence.
+He contacted the California Innocence Project (CIP) as soon as they started reviewing cases, more than 20 years after his conviction.

-On October 22, 2010, after a lengthy evidentiary hearing and complete review of all of the evidence in the case, United States District Court Magistrate Judge Andrew Wistrich issued a report in Michael’s case, recommending that his conviction be overturned.
+On October 22, 2010, after a lengthy evidentiary hearing and complete review of all of the evidence in the case, United States District Court Magistrate Judge Andrew Wistrich issued a report in Michael’s case recommending that his conviction be overturned.
 Judge Wistrich emphasized how the prosecution, investigators, and Robertson had colluded to violate Michael’s constitutional right to have exculpatory information turned over to the defense.
-Judge Wistrich wrote, “The prosecution was so successful in violating the trial court’s orders and its constitutional obligation that by the time the exculpatory evidence came to light – nearly three decades later – many of the important witnesses had died or disappeared . . .
-Permitting the prosecutor to engage in this sort of gamesmanship with impunity signals that the constitutional rules established in Brady and its progeny are merely ‘pretend rules’ that need not be taken seriously.”
-Unfortunately, the District Court Judge decided not to adopt the Magistrate’s recommendation.
+Judge Wistrich wrote, “The prosecution was so successful in violating the trial court’s orders and its constitutional obligation that by the time the exculpatory evidence came to light—nearly three decades later—many of the important witnesses had died or disappeared.”

-Fortunately, after additional DNA testing and investigation by the California Innocence Project and Ventura County District Attorney’s Office, Hanline’s conviction was reversed.
-On November 24, 2014, Hanline was released from Ventura County Superior Court.
-He was the longest wrongful incarceration in California history.
+After additional DNA testing and investigation by the California Innocence Project and Ventura County District Attorney’s Office, Hanline’s conviction was reversed.
+On November 24, 2014, Michael was released from Ventura County Superior Court.
+At the time of his release, Michael was the longest wrongful incarceration in California history.